-Always check data policies before introducing a new tool/website/platform at school if they have access to Personally identifiable information (PII).
+Always check data privacy policies before introducing a new tool/website/platform at school if they have access to Personally identifiable information (PII).

+For example, When using BSD Online, users may rest assured that their data remains unidentifiable.
+We only collect private information that our customers willingly give us, such as name, email address, and school affiliation.
+Other data collected is pooled to improve our services but is not shared outside BSD unless required by law.
 Unfortunately, this is not the standard for many online companies and users are unaware of how their data is collected and shared.
 As we go more digital with classrooms and schools, data privacy will be critical to protecting all the individuals in the education system.

 When it comes to your children or student’s education, when everyone has rushed to virtual learning, it is crucial to step back and ask questions about the educational tool they’re using.
 Is your data anonymous?
 Is this “free” program sharing my data?

 Education is on the cusp of incredible innovation with technology and how students can learn and engage with the material.
 With new tools, teachers can be even more creative, and for the most part, this is an exciting time for the future of education.
 But as we adopt technologies into our classrooms and embrace innovation, we also need to take a moment to consider how these tools affect the safety and data privacy of everyone involved but especially our students.